Milnor fibre boundary of a non-isolated surface singularity: Relations with the homology of the Milnor fiber

-\labelpar{ss:MILNOR} From the cohomology long exact sequence of the pair $(F,\partial F)$, one gets a monomorphism
+\labelpar{ss:MILNOR} \bekezdes From the cohomology long exact sequence of the pair $(F,\partial F)$, one gets a monomorphism

 which is compatible with the monodromy action.
-In particular, we get an upper bound $b_1(F)\leq rank\,H^1(\partial F)$ for the first Betti number $b_1(F)$ of $F$.
-In fact, the characteristic polynomial of the monodromy acting on $H^1(F)$ should divide the characteristic polynomial of $H^1(\partial F)$, which is expressed combinatorially in (\ref{ss:arrchar}).
+In particular, we get an upper bound for the first Betti number of $F$: $\rank H_1(F)\leq \rank\,H^1(\partial F)$.
+In fact, the characteristic polynomial of the monodromy acting on $H^1(F)$ divides the characteristic polynomial of $H^1(\partial F)$, which is expressed combinatorially in \ref{ss:arrchar}.

-This is important, since, in general, the behaviour of $b_1(F)$ can be rather involved, mysterious.
-Even in the case of arrangements, it is not known whether $b_1(F)$ can be deduced from the combinatorics of the arrangement or not; this is an open conjecture, see (\ref{O4}) from the list of open problems \ref{OPEN-PROB}.
-In this situation, however, by our algorithm, $\partial F$ is deduced from the combinatorics of the arrangement, hence we get a combinatorial upper bound for $H_1(F)$ as well.
+This is important, since, in general, the behaviour of $\rank H_1(F)$ can be rather involved, mysterious.
+Even in the case of arrangements (that is, in the `simplest homogeneous case'), it is not known whether $\rank H_1(F)$ can be deduced from the combinatorics of the arrangement or not; see for example \cite{BDS,S3,LIB} and the references therein.
+Note that by our algorithm, $\partial F$ is deduced from the combinatorics of the arrangement, hence we get a combinatorial upper bound for $H_1(F)$ as well.